 Throughout the planning process, the public was invited to participate in a variety of ways.
 The original invitation to join the WCPP was broad and sent to a large number of community organizations, institutions, and businesses throughout the watershed.
 MORPC maintained a website specific to Balanced Growth Planning where regular updates, including the times and locations of all meetings, were posted.
-MORPC also sent out press releases to inform the public about Balanced Growth Planning in the Whetstone Creek Watershed and to invite broader participation in the planning process.
+MORPC also sent out press releases to inform the public about Balanced Growth Planning in the Walnut Creek Watershed and to invite broader participation in the planning process.

-MORPC presented updates at Morrow County Regional Planning Commission meetings and a number of local Board of Township Trustees meetings in various watershed communities.
-MORPC also held a public meeting upon completion of the draft Whetstone Creek Balanced Growth Plan.
-At this meeting, MORPC staff presented information about Balanced Growth Planning and invited attendees to comment and ask questions.
+MORPC hosted public meetings at two key points in the planning process to gather input and feedback on the planning effort.
+The first key point was when the partnership agreed on goals, definitions, and the criteria that would be used to create draft Priority Area maps.
+The second key point was the completion of the WCPP Balanced Growth plan draft text.
+At these public meetings, MORPC staff presented information about Balanced Growth Planning and then invited attendees to comment and ask questions.
 More information about MORPC's public outreach process can be found Appendix C of this plan.